OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/import_vcenter.rst

 .. note:: If the vCenter instance features a read only datastore, please be aware that you should disable the SYSTEM representation of the datastore after importing it to avoid OpenNebula trying to deploy VMs in it.

-When an image or a datastore is imported, vOneCloud will generate a name automatically that prevents conflicts if you try to import several files with the same name but that are located in different folders inside the datastore, or try to import datastores with the same name in different vCenter instances.
-The image name contains the file’s name, the datastore’s name and a 12 character hash, whereas the datastore contains the datastore name, the vcenter instance name, the datacenter where it lives and the datastore type between parentheses.
+When an image or a datastore is imported, OpenNebula will generate a name automatically that prevents conflicts if you try to import several files with the same name but that are located in different folders inside the datastore, or try to import datastores with the same name in different vCenter instances.
 These names can be changed once the image or datastore has been imported.

 When the vCenter hypervisor is used we have three OpenNebula image types: